Custom Model Binding In ASP.NET Core MVC Pattern

 Introduction

 Model binder provides a mapping between the request data and the application model.
 The default model binder which is provided by ASP.NET Core MVC supports most of the common data types and would also meet most of our needs.
+With custom model binding, you get the freedom to describe your individual instructions and rationality for mapping the inward data to your convention model.
 The built-in model binding functionality can be extended by implementing a custom model binder which transform the input prior to binding it to a model.

 Solution